eomereu/nodejs/cheatSheet.md

 - Dev dependencies `"devDependencies: { ... }"` are dependencies we only need on our local machines while developing.
 They are not installed within a production environment such as Heroku.
 And it saves us time to install a package just required for developing as a dev dependency instead of a normal dependency.

+- CRUD Operations: Create Read Update Delete *(Database term)*

+- Connecting to a database is a synchronous function.
+Actually `MongoCLient.connect()` is...